 A common example is measuring temperature on the Fahrenheit scale.
 It can be used in calculating mean, median, mode, range, and standard deviation.

 Ratio Scale is the peak level of data measurement.
-It is an extension of the interval scale, therefore satisfying the four characteristics of measurement scale; identity, magnitude, equal interval, and the absolute zero property.
+It is an extension of the interval scale, therefore satisfying the four characteristics of the measurement scale; identity, magnitude, equal interval, and the absolute zero property.

 This level of data measurement allows the researcher to compare both the differences and the relative magnitude of numbers.
 Some examples of ratio scales include length, weight, time, etc.